gdahia/gdahia.github.io/index.md

 ### Computer vision

-During my masters and bachelors degree, I worked on Computer vision.
+During my masters and bachelors degree, I worked on computer vision.
-These are my publications and pre-prints from that time.
+These are my publications and preprints from that time.

 - **G. Dahia**, <a style="color:black" href="https://maups.github.io/">M. Pamplona Segundo</a> <br>
   [Meta Learning for Few-Shot One-class Classification](https://doi.org/10.3390/ai2020012) <br>